renovatebot/renovate/docs/usage/configuration-options.md

 Can be used in combination with `replacementVersion`.

-You can suggest a new community package rule by editing [the `replacements.ts` file on the Renovate repository](https://github.com/renovatebot/renovate/blob/main/lib/config/presets/internal/replacements.ts) and opening a pull request.
+You can suggest a new community package rule by editing [the `replacements.json` file on the Renovate repository](https://github.com/renovatebot/renovate/blob/main/lib/data/replacements.json) and opening a pull request.

 ### replacementNameTemplate